 Funding continues to lag for women entrepreneurs in Biotechnology.
-As the largest women-owned intellectual property IP firm in the US, McCoy Russell LLP has been closely watching the participation of women as inventors.
+As the largest women-owned intellectual property IP firm in the US (based on the number of issued patents), McCoy Russell LLP has been closely watching the participation of women as inventors.
 The ability to protect innovation through patents is a key driver to obtaining funding, and statistics show that a significant gender gap still exists in both funding and inventorship even though the biotechnology industry has increased the number of women scientists.

-It is in this light that McCoy Russell has developed approaches to support organizations in enhancing women participation at all levels, including in brainstorming, invention submission, etc. Because diversity leads to increased innovation, organizations can received significant valuation benefits in their portfolios.
+It is in this light that McCoy Russell will demonstrate our developed approaches to support organizations in enhancing women participation at all levels, including in brainstorming, invention submission, etc.